Randy420Marsh/stable-diffusion-webui/README.md

 Install git and python3

 git clone -b main https://github.com/Randy420Marsh/stable-diffusion-webui.git AUTOMATIC1111

 cd AUTOMATIC1111

+Start by running update.bat then run start_with_update.bat so that all dependencies get installed.

+After that everything should work offline by running start.bat

-run webui.bat and after it is finished run update.bat
+If that does not work run update.bat, then webui.bat and after it is finished start.bat.

 ./fast-setup.sh